mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 * [Rich Text](/appstore/widgets/rich-text/)
 * [FileDocumentViewer](https://github.com/mendixlabs/FileDocumentViewer)

-If you already have these widgets in your app, and they are not up to date, you will get a "Some widgets can not be read" error.
+If you already have these widgets in your app, and they are not up to date, you will get a `Some widgets can not be read` error.

 ## 2 Setup in Studio Pro {#setup}

 After you install the [Email Connector](https://marketplace.mendix.com/link/component/120739), configure the following in Studio Pro:

-1. Provide a value for the **EncryptionKey** constant provided by the **Encryption** module.
+1. Provide a value for the **EncryptionKey** constant provided by the **Encryption** module, if you did not complete this step in [Prerequisites](#prerequisites).
-2. Launch the user interface (UI) by using the *ACT_EmailAccount_LaunchEmailConnectorOverview* microflow in the **USEME/Microflows** folder.
+2. Launch the user interface (UI) by using the **ACT_EmailAccount_LaunchEmailConnectorOverview** microflow in the *USEME/Microflows* directory.

 ### 2.1 Module Security and Roles